hydro-project/hydroflow/docs/docs/hydroflow/quickstart/example_7_echo_server.md

         inbound_chan = source_stream_serde(inbound)
             // -> tee() // commented out since we only use this once in the client template ;
-        outbound_chan = // merge() ->  // commented out since we only use this once in the client template dest_sink_serde(outbound);
+        outbound_chan = // union() ->  // commented out since we only use this once in the client template dest_sink_serde(outbound);

         // Print all messages for debugging purposes